 Megalithically, the big divide seems to be roughly 3200-3000, during the sudden two-century climatic downturnof the Piora Oscillation, caused possiblyby a volcanic eruption or an asteroid impact somewhere in the world, throwing vast quantities of dust and gases into the atmosphere, dimming the sun and cooling the planet.
 Life became difficult, with possiblecrop-failures and famine until people adapted and conditions eased.
 Megalith-building paused for at least ten generations or 200 years - they probably didn't have time for that, since life had become far more difficult.

 Ancient sites built before and after this time are quite different.
 Before Piora we have chambered cairns, quoits and natural sites such as tors, cliff castles and carns (outcrops).
 After Piora we have menhirs, barrows, stone circles and a number of round banked structures.
-These structures are often misnamed as hillforts, but they weren't defensive - they were more ceremonial and geomantic.
-Examples are at Caer Brân, Bartinney Castle and Castle-an-Dinas.
+These structures are often misnamed as hillforts, but they weren't defensive - they were more like ancient manor houses or they were ceremonial and geomantic.
+Examples of the latter are at Caer Brân, Bartinney Castle and Castle-an-Dinas.

 Following Piora there was a gradual cultural ascendancy through the late neolithic to the bronze age - the cusp of these two ages was around 2300 BCE.
 The growth period from the end of Piora around 2900 BCE to the zenith of the bronze age in 2200-1800 can be taken as one period.
 It was followed by a time of diminished megalith building up to around 1500, though the sites continued in use until a final collapse around 1200 BCE (it date-dowses precisely to the 1170s BCE at multiple sites, according to my own research).
 The sites remained, but the mindset that gave them significance seems suddenly to have come to an end, within one decade.